YottaDB/YDBDoc/MessageRecovery/errors.rst

 Run Time Error: an alternative collation transform or reverse transform attempted to use more bytes than the configuration permits.

 Action: Adjust the implementation of the collation transform to minimize key expansion; increase the maximum permitted key size if appropriate.
-Note the current supported maximum is 1019 bytes.
+Note that the current supported maximum is 1019 bytes.
 If the key size is already maxed out and the transformation algorithm is optimal, you must modify the application to reduce the key size.

 ----------------